-Okera roots are burned in bonfires, and their flames are used to light two toro lanterns placed in Yasaka-jinja’s precincts.
+Okera tree roots are burned in bonfires, and their flames are used to light two toro lanterns placed in Yasaka-jinja’s precincts.
 People crowd around to light lengths of bamboo robe, and walk home swinging them to keep the flame burning.
 At home, this sacred flame is used to light a candle on the household altar, or to light a fire over which zoni soup is prepared.
 Zoni contains chicken, vegetables and mochi, and is believed to be one of the most auspicious soups to eat on New Year’s Day.
-From 9pm, the Imamiya Shrine priests will visit the shrine.

-Events begin at 7pm on December 31st and wrap up at about 5am on January 1st, when the Whote Birch ceremony begins.
-The Yasaka Shrine is 10 minutes walk up Shijo Dori from Gion-Shijo Station.To prevent the spread of COVID-19, many events have been canceled.
+Events begin at around 7 p.m. on December 31 and wrap up at about 5 a.m. on January 1, when the ceremony begins.
+The Yasaka Shrine is 10 minutes walk up Shijo Dori from Gion-Shijo Station.Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.

 - 0.6 km from Gion-Shijō Station Keihan Main Line (KH39)

 - 0.7 km from Higashiyama Station Tōzai Line (T10)